 1919 CONNECTICUT AVE., NW, WASHINGTON, DISTRICT OF COLUMBIA, 20009, USA

 Reservations made via the above link are for the DSI contracted nightly rate of $189 per person.
-The reservation portal for the Washington Hilton will close on October 18th 2017 has been extended.
+The deadline for the reservation portal for the Washington Hilton scheduled for October 18th 2017 has been extended.
 Make your reserversions now!

 Washington Hilton is a contemporary retreat in the heart of the most vibrant neighborhoods in Washington, DC.
 Whether you’re looking to try new culinary experiences, shop at a boutique or listen to jazz, our Embassy Row hotel puts you in the center of it all.
 Stroll around Dupont Circle, Adams Morgan, U Street Corridor, Embassy Row and Georgetown.
 Go for a run in a tree-lined oasis, visit the famous giant pandas, or immerse yourself in American art.
 Hop on the Metro Red Line at Dupont Circle and easily visit the White House, U.S. Capitol, Smithsonian museums and all of DC’s top attractions.
 Urban adventure awaits outside our doors.